shinyo-dc/coding-site-solutions/README.md

-# hackerrank-solutions
+#  coding-site-solutions
-My approach and some good solutions on problems I found on hackerrank
+My approach and some good solutions on problems I found on some coding site, currently hackerrank and leetcode